 Once the microscope is placed on the laboratory bench, observe the following rules:

-1.Remove all unnecessary materials such as books, papers, purses, and hats from the laboratory bench.
+1.Remove all unnecessary materials such as books, papers, purses, and hats from the laboratory bench.2.Uncoil the microscope's electric wire and plug it into an electrical outlet.

 3.Clean all lens svstems; the smallest bit of dust, oil, lint, or eyelash will decrease the efficiency ot the microscope.
 The ocular; scan-ning, low-power, and high-power lenses may be cleaned by wiping several times with acceptable lens tissue.
 Never use paper tow-eling or cloth on a lens surface.
 If the oil-immersion lens is gummy or tacky, a piece of lens paper moistened with methanol is used to wipe it clean.
 If the lens is very dirty it may be cleaned with xylol however the xylol cleansing procedure should be performed only by the instructor, and only if necessary.
 Consistent use of xylol may loosen the lens.